openingscience/book/_posts/2013-08-03-excellence_by_nonsense.md

 ## In Search of Excellence

-Since the Age of Enlightenment, science has taken place mostly at universities and their respective institutes, where for a long time the ideal of uniting research and teaching was upheld.
-Since their re-establishment through Humboldt in 1810, German universities have been, also in terms of academic work, largely independent (academic freedom) and the principle of academic self-administration was applied.
+Since the Age of Enlightenment, science has mostly taken place at universities and their respective institutes, where for a long time the ideal of uniting research and teaching was upheld.
+Since their re-establishment by Humboldt in 1810, German universities have been, also in terms of academic work, largely independent and the principle of academic freedom was applied.

-The government just determined that amount of money that was paid to universities and set the legal framework for science and teaching.
-In terms of research*,* the government did not impose specific research policies -with the exception of some inglorious episodes (Nazi regime).
+The government merely determined that amount of money that was paid to universities and set the legal framework for science and teaching.
+In terms of research*,* the government did not impose specific research policies -with the exception of some inglorious episodes (e.g. the Nazi regime).
 Universities were trusted to know best, what kind of research they were doing.

-Generally, it was imperative not to tell a country’s best academics what they should be interested in and what research they should be doing (Schatz, 2001; Kohler, 2007).
-On this account, academic practice of professors and other scientists was hardly documented and assessed systematically, as it was assumed that academics would strive for excellence without having to be forced to do so.
+Generally, it was accepted not to tell a country’s best academics what they should be interested in and what research they should be doing (Schatz 2001; Kohler 2007).
+Therefore the academic practice of professors and other scientists was hardly documented and assessed systematically, as it was assumed that academics would strive for excellence without having to be forced to do so.